Flumenlucidum/Brain-Aging/README.md

           <img width = "350" height = "350" src = "https://github.com/Flumenlucidum/Brain-Aging/blob/main/images/delta_0227.jpeg">
 </div>

-The associated genetic variants had links to carcinogenesis, immune response, and neuron survival.
+The genetic variants associated with delta age had links to carcinogenesis, immune response, and neuron survival.
 In addition, the volume of the fornix and thalamus also had similar associated genetic variants.
 Delta age and the volume of the two regions had high genetic correlation in LD Score regression.

 ### Causal Biomarkers